Montana-Media-Arts/webDesignFall2024/_docs/topic-07/07-video/page-07.md

 <div class="divider-heading"></div>

-There are several other attributes that can be applied to the `<video>` to make it behave as intended.
+Several other attributes can be applied to the `<video>` to make it behave as intended.

 <div class="panel panel-success">